-In addition to the risks typically associated with debt securities and loans generally, Senior Loans are also subject to the risk that a court could subordinate a Senior Loan, which typically holds a senior position in the capital structure of a borrower, to presently existing or future indebtedness or take other action detrimental to the holders of Senior Loans.
+In addition to the risks typically associated with debt securities and loans generally, Senior Loans are also subject to the risk that a court could subordinate a Senior Loan, which typically holds a senior position in the capital structure of a borrower, to presently existing or future indebtedness or take other action detrimental to the holders of Senior Loans borrower or its subsidiaries or affiliates.

-The Total Return ETF's investments in Senior Loans may be collateralized with one or more of (1) working capital assets, such as accounts receivable and inventory, (2) tangible fixed assets, such as real property, buildings and equipment, (3) intangible assets such as trademarks or patents, or (4) security interests in shares of stock of the borrower or its subsidiaries or affiliates.
 In the case of loans to a non-public company, the company's shareholders or owners may provide collateral in the form of secured guarantees and/or security interests in assets they own.
 However, the value of the collateral may decline after the Total Return ETF buys the Senior Loan, particularly if the collateral consists of equity securities of the borrower or its affiliates.
 If a borrower defaults, insolvency laws may limit the Total Return ETF's access to the collateral, or the lenders may be unable to liquidate the collateral.
 A bankruptcy court might find that the collateral securing the Senior Loan is invalid or require the borrower to use the collateral to pay other outstanding obligations.
 If the collateral consists of stock of the borrower or its subsidiaries, the stock may lose all of its value in the event of a bankruptcy, which would leave the Total Return ETF exposed to greater potential loss.
 As a result, a collateralized Senior Loan may not be fully collateralized and can decline significantly in value.